-South Derbyshire District Council has collaborated with the "Derbyshire Environment and Climate Change Framework" developed by Derbyshire County Council.
+South Derbyshire District Council has signed up to the "Derbyshire Environment and Climate Change Framework" developed by Derbyshire County Council.
 This is partnership involving all Derbyshire councils to help share best practice, drive change/awareness and support the development of all relevant strategies and action plans.